 As an EU Member State, the EU Clinical Trials Regulation (536/2014) applies in Malta.

 The Committee for Unlicensed Medicinal Products was established to permit the use of unlicensed medicines in Malta.
 The Pharmaceutical Unit within the Ministry for Health is responsible for the processing of individual requests for medicinal products by certified prescribers and for use in public and private hospitals.

-The 'Guidelines for the supply of medicinal products for human use through processes which are not covered by the Medicines Act, 2003 and its subsidiary legislation (unlicensed medicinal products)' includes application forms.12 The supply and use of unlicensed medicinal products is restricted to circumstances where the licensed product cannot be obtained or the patient is not in a position to obtain the product directly from abroad for personal use under a doctor's prescription (Annex 1 of the Guidelines).
+The 'Guidelines for the supply of medicinal products for human use through processes which are not covered by the Medicines Act, 2003 and its subsidiary legislation (unlicensed medicinal products)' include application forms.14 The supply and use of unlicensed medicinal products is restricted to circumstances where the licensed product cannot be obtained or the patient is not in a position to obtain the product directly from abroad for personal use under a doctor's prescription (Annex 1 of the Guidelines).